The 10 Most Dangerous Animals in Asia

 A surprising member of the list of the 10 most dangerous animals in Asia is none other than the supposedly placid Asian elephant.
 Scientifically known as Elephas maximus, this massive creature stands at 3 m (10 ft) tall and weighs an astounding 4 tons on average.

-The Asian elephant is the second largest animal on planet Earth after the African elephant - here you can learn the differences between them - and though peaceful when left alone, these gentle giants can become brutes when they experience seasonal changes in hormone levels.
+The Asian elephant is the second largest animal on planet Earth after the African elephant and, though peaceful when left alone, these gentle giants can become brutes when they experience seasonal changes in hormone levels.
 In such instances, male elephants have 60 times their normal levels of male hormone testosterone linked to aggression!
 Female elephants can be equally deadly when protecting their young.
 Rogue elephants are equally dangerous, so you should read our article on escaping from an elephant attack.

 The Crocodile